jcandy/speakertools/src/alignment.rst

 Alignments
 ==========

-To facilitate choosing the box volume and vent tuning, Speakerbench will propose values based on standard 4th-order alignments bass-reflex alignments.
-These alignments are simply particular types of 4th-order high-pass filters.
+To facilitate choosing the box volume and vent tuning, Speakerbench will propose values based on standard 4th-order bass-reflex alignments.
+These alignments are particular types of 4th-order high-pass filters.
 Following Small :cite:`small:1973c` (Eq.
 57) we can write the normalized response function as

 .. math::
    G_\mathrm{H}(s) = \frac{s^4}{s^4 + a_1 s^3 + a_2 s^2 + a_3 s + 1} \; ,